xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 ---
 {% include JB/setup %}

-## TL;DR
+## TL; DR

-For Observer Pattern, when automatic de-registering is needed if observer goes out of life span, there are two options:
+In the implementation of Observer Pattern, if the observer is going to de-register itself during destruction, usually there are two ways:

 1. De-register in destructor
 2. Use `std::weak_ptr` in `Observable`

-When de-registering observer in destructor, inheritance will cause race condition because the `AbstractObserver` class is destructed after `ConcreeObserver` class.
-If event is triggered after the invocation of concrete destructor but before the observer has the chance to remove itself from observable, the observer will be in a partial state.
+For option 1, if de-registering is done in the destructor from the base observer class, race condition will occur, because the destructor of `AbstractObserver` is called after `ConcreteObserver`.
+If an event is triggered between the invocation of concrete destructor and abstract destructor, the observer will be in a partial state.

 This misbehavior cannot be fixed as long as concrete class is inherited from `AbstractObserver` class, because `AbstractObserver` is always constructed first, and destructed last.

-To avoid such problem, either use a combination of `std::shared_ptr` and `std::weak_ptr`, or use [Boost.Signal] instead of recreating the wheel.
+To avoid such problem, either use a combination of `std::shared_ptr` and `std::weak_ptr`, or use [Boost.Signals] instead of recreating the wheel.

 ## The [GoF Observer Pattern]